Ribhnux/deux-cli/README.md

 A component-based WordPress Starter Theme.

 ## Requirements
-Deux is command line tools built with javascript, to able works with deux you must install NodeJS environments.
-At least you must have NodeJS and NPM with current versions:
+Deux is command line tool built with javascript, in order to work with deux, you must install NodeJS environments.
+At least you must have NodeJS and NPM with these versions:

 > NodeJS >= 6.x
 > NPM >= 3.x